 First, let’s take a look at the fees of these two investment advisors.
 Cost is broken down into both the annual management fee charged each year as well as the expense ratios charged by the ETF holdings themselves.
 Wealthfront is a better option with a 4.50 star rating over Merrill Edge Guided Investing's 3.00 star rating.

 Looking at both robo-advisors, we can also explore their features.
-Wealthfront makes tax-loss harvesting available to clients, while Merrill Edge Guided Investing does not.
+Wealthfront offers tax-loss harvesting while Merrill Edge Guided Investing does not.
 For running predictions on retirement, clients will want to use a retirement calculator.
-Wealthfront offers an advanced retirement calculator while Merrill Edge Guided Investing does not.
+Wealthfront has an advanced retirement calculator, Merrill Edge Guided Investing doesn't.
 Tracking personal financial goals can also be important.
-Wealthfront offers goal tracking while Merrill Edge Guided Investing does not.
+Wealthfront has goal tracking, Merrill Edge Guided Investing doesn't.
 Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
-Merrill Edge Guided Investing alongside Wealthfront offer external accounts analysis.
+Wealthfront makes external accounts analysis available to clients, while Merrill Edge Guided Investing does not.

 Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
 However, not every robo-advisor offers live chat support.
-Merrill Edge Guided Investing offers live chat support while Wealthfront does not.
+Merrill Edge Guided Investing makes live chat support available to clients, while Wealthfront does not.

-Overall, both Merrill Edge Guided Investing and Wealthfront share a rating of 4.00 stars.
-And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost in 2017, while Merrill Edge Guided Investing found itself with Best in Class - Customer Service.
+Overall, Wealthfront comes out on top with 5.00 stars over Merrill Edge Guided Investing's 3.00 stars.
+And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Merrill Edge Guided Investing found itself with Best in Class - Customer Service.